 Some text from Object ID, Inform and Remarks fields can be displayed with the digital data.
-It is not currently possible to select which text is displayed.
-It is either on or off.

 - 1. Go to the Tools menu and select Options. - 2.
 Select the S52 tab. - 3.
 There are several check boxes at the bottom of the window.
 Turn on the Text option, then click OK.
+The Notes check box refers to Marker Text, which is discussed below.